You are here

 Step-up to Incapacity Payments for Veterans Studying was a 2018-19 Budget measure funded as a pilot program from 1 November 2018 until 30 June 2022.

 A continuation of the Pilot, renamed Maintaining Incapacity Payments for Veterans Studying Pilot, was announced as part of the March 2022-23 Federal Budget.
-The pilot will end on 30 June 2023.
-All eligibility criteria and requirements remain unchanged.
+The pilot was extended until 30 June 2023.
+All eligibility criteria and requirements remained unchanged.

-The pilot is applicable under both the DRCA and MRCA.
+The pilot was applicable under both the DRCA and MRCA.

 Eligibility

-- are currently participating in DVA’s rehabilitation program; and
+- were participating in DVA’s rehabilitation program; and

-- have full-time study approved as part of their rehabilitation plan; and
+- had full-time study approved as part of their rehabilitation plan; and

-Clients are expected to maintain compliance with their rehabilitation program, including studying full-time, to remain eligible for the pilot.
-Clients will need to continue to meet required benchmarks for study units and complete the course of study within a pre-agreed timeframe.
+Clients were expected to maintain compliance with their rehabilitation program, including studying full-time, to remain eligible for the pilot.
+Clients needed to continue to meet required benchmarks for study units and complete the course of study within a pre-agreed timeframe.

-Approval of full-time study is determined according to DVA’s tertiary education policy framework.
+Approval of full-time study was determined according to DVA’s tertiary education policy framework.

 Requirements

-What education and training courses are considered as ‘study’?
+What education and training courses were considered as ‘study’ for the Pilot?

-The following types of education and training are considered to be study:
+The following types of education and training were considered to be study:

 - secondary education, where the course of study is either an accredited senior secondary certificate of education (or equivalent) or a preparatory course for the purpose of enrolling in a related award course; and